icholy/config/README.md

 # WIP - Config Format

 > This package implements an unmarshaler for a simplified version of the HCL configuration language.

-The main difference is that block tags are not supported.
+### Goals & Differences to HCL.

+* No tag blocks.
+* No variables.
+* Support for `encoding.TextMarshaler` & `encoding.TextUnmarshaler`.
+* Improved error messages.

 ### Example:
 ```